toniihsia/sunsama-notes/sunsama-coding-assessment-preview.md

 * Nike OOO
 * Reminders (note this is a Google default)

-Inside of Sunsama we store all this information about how Jermiah's calendars are organized within the top level field `calendars`.
+Inside of Sunsama we store all this information about how Jeremiah's calendars are organized within the top level field `calendars`.
 You will see each calendar above inside the `calendars.items` field.
 Here's the relevant snippet of Jeremiah's user doc.

 ```javascript
 {